By using this site, you agree to the Privacy Policy and Terms of Use.

 • Three independent aging clocks all showed consistent acceleration with increased pollution exposure

-• Fine particulate matter (PM2.5) demonstrated the strongest aging effects across both European cohorts studied
+• Fine particulate matter (PM2.5) demonstrated strong aging effects across both European cohorts studied

-• The research provides the first large-scale quantification of how environmental factors translate into cellular aging
+• The research provides quantification of how environmental factors translate into cellular aging

 Frequently asked questions